cloudfoundry/community/toc/rfc/rfc-draft-toc-stand-in-for-wg-lead.md

 ## Problem

-Sometimes Working Group Leads go on vacation or get sick and are not available to review PRs.
-This can cause progress on their teams to grind to halt until the Working Group lead returns.
+Sometimes Working Group Leads go on vacation or get sick and are not available to take actions for their working group.
+This can cause work in the working group to be blocked until the Working Group Lead returns.

 ## Proposal